novuhq/novu/docs/docs/cookbook/introduction.md

 A message is a content sent to a single subscriber over a single channel.
 Some messages are simple, like SMS, while others have more features and capabilities, such as Email, Chat, In-App.

-You can delete a single message can be deleted from a Feed.
+A single message can be deleted from a Feed.
 The code sample below shows how to do it:

 <Tabs groupId="language" queryString>
   <TabItem value="js" label="Node.js">